cemcannn/cemcan/11-Lesson_13-14.11.2021/Arac_Satis_Sistemi_Projesi/README.md

-Araç Yönetim Sistemi Projesi
+Araç Yönetim Sistemi Project
 ----------------------------

-Bu proje falan flan kapsamında yapılmaktadır.
+This project is created within the scope of the Bilge Adam academy.